amritav/career-flow/Updates.md

 #### A. Applications Page

 The previous UI required a number of button clicks to move an application from one column to another.
 Now all you have to do is drag and drop the application and it status gets updated!
 We implemented this using the DragNDrop react library!
+(GIF in [Tutorials.md](https://github.com/adi-kiran/career-flow/blob/main/Tutorials.md#add-application-and-drag--drop-functionality))

 Previous Home Page
 ![old_home_screen](https://github.com/adi-kiran/career-flow/assets/36990588/7548b336-4947-4245-8d4c-cc88aab37fe0)